-One of the items that can increase the cost of a project is the development fee.
-A development fee is often a multiple of the amount spent on development costs.
-To illustrate how the development fee works, think about a case where the developer is a separate company from the company that ultimately constructs the project.
-For this example, the sponsoring company that purchases the project from the developer is called the sponsor company.
+The financing of development costs and development fees can be a contentious part of project finance analysis.
+Development costs may or may not be reimbursable from a lender and considered as part of the borrowing base.
+A development fee is often a multiple of the amount spent on development costs and is tantamount to a sponsor buying a project with a notice to proceed from the developer.
+I often make a project finance analogous to a relationship and I say that the development period is like the dating period — it can be cancelled at any time.
+To illustrate how the development fee works, think about a case where the developer is a separate company from the investor that ultimately pays for construction of the project (the sponsor).
 When sponsor buys the project from the developer the developer will want to earn a profit if the project has made it through difficult stages of permitting, achieving contracts, finding land and so forth.
 The profit the developer earns can be named the development fee.

 If the development is made by the same company as the sponsoring company, then the question is why the development fee should not also be applied.
 This can be thought of as like a write-up of assets.
 Other situations where there may be write-ups of assets may be when a company has investments and those investments increase in market value.
 When an asset is written-up, the income must increase.
 In this case the increase in equity is non-cash.